-GitRoot is a tiny yet powerfull git forge.
-Download one binary, launch it and you have a forge which can:
+GitRoot is a small yet powerfull git forge.
+Download one binary, launch it and you have a forge that can :

 Nothing more, nothing less.